 To protect against fraud or embezzlement or losses caused by collapse of an individual securities dealer, all securities owned by the District shall be held in safekeeping by a third party custodian, acting as agent for the District under the terms of a trust or custody agreement executed by the Treasurer.
 All security transactions will settle delivery vs. payment (DVP) through the District's safekeeping agent.
-Securities purchased from brokers/dealers shall be held in third party safekeeping by the trust department of the District's main bank, or by another third party trustee designated by the Treasurer.
+Securities purchased from brokers/dealers shall be held in third party trustee designated by the Treasurer.
 Securities held in custody for the District shall be independently audited annually to verify investment holdings.